-If your proxy settings are correct, you may have to contact your proxy server admin, and
+If your proxy settings are correct, you might have to contact your proxy server admin to:

-- Make sure that your proxy doesn't block traffic to Azure management or resource endpoints.
+- Make sure your proxy doesn't block traffic to Azure management or resource endpoints.

 - Verify the authentication protocol used by your proxy server.
 Storage Explorer only supports basic authentication protocols.
 Storage Explorer doesn't support NTLM proxies.

 "Unable to Retrieve Children" error message

 If you're connected to Azure through a proxy, verify that your proxy settings are correct.